 I’ve been in my new post in Graz for a month now, and life seems to be settling back into a pattern of regularity.
 This means that I now have time to read more broadly about things academic and professional.
-What follows is a selection of highlights from last week’s readings, which I found interesting.
+What follows is a selection of highlights from my reading last week:

 David Crystal on ‘drunken Aussie’ accents

 This story was quite widely circulated on social media last week, so chances are that you may have already come across it, but it’s too good not to quote.
 Apparently, David Crystal was recently asked to comment on a report that Australian English derives from the drunken speech patterns of convicts exiled to Australia by the British justice system.
 According to this post in his blog, he was not impressed:

 I commented, all right.
 I used an ancient linguistic technical term: it’s complete bollocks.
 Rubbish, I added, helpfully.
 That wasn’t enough, it seemed.
 I then had to spend the best part of an hour doing my best to persuade the journalist, who had obviously fallen for this story hook, line and sinker, (a) that it had come from an Australian academic, Dean Frenkel, who, though described as a ‘speech expert’, doesn’t seem to have any background in the relevant disciplines of historical sociolinguistics and phonetics […] Was my long conversation with the journalist worth it?
 Not in the slightest.
 When the article appeared, she quoted a couple of lines from me about the diversity of accents in the UK, and allowed the story to come across as if it were gospel.
 ‘So if the Aussie accent is down to booze, why do other parts of the world speak English so differently?’
 The word ‘rubbish’ didn’t appear at all.
 Nor the other word.